gippy/kickstarter-search/README.md

 0) Unit tests
 1) Compare current run with previous one and output only new projects
 2) Concurrently load more pages at the same time to speed up project loading
+3) Add human readable formats to dates and other values in output.

 ## INPUT